 The amount of pressure should not be so great that it causes the client to react with a tightening of muscles in a protective response.
 It should be a light pressure that is slowly increased as the muscles are warmed.

-Trigger point release is much easier using massage stones that are shaped for this type of massage.
-By applying pressure with the edge of an oval shaped stone for a few seconds, the restriction can release and blood flow can return to normal.
+Trigger point release is much easier using tools that are designed for this type of massage.
+By applying pressure with the edge of a shaped tool for a few seconds, the restriction can release and blood flow can return to normal.

 After the massage therapist adds continuous pressure for a short amount of time, the pain intensity should decrease gradually.
 That pressure, along with relaxing massage of muscles around the area of pain, should release the tightness and tension within the muscle and surrounding tissue.

 For more information on trigger point release, Clinical Trigger Point For Stress Relief teaches about locations and referred pain points for the muscles, as well as how massage helps relieve pain.